soulostar/sqlite-connector/README.md

 	// will return this same connection object.
 }
 ```
 All connections obtained this way will be shared if multiple threads want access to the same database concurrently.
-They will also all use the properties or user/password the connector was configured with during its construction, such as in the foreign key example above.
+They will also all use the properties the connector was configured with during its construction, such as in the foreign key example above.

-Occasionally, you may want to get a connection to a database without using the properties or user/password the connector was configured with.
+Occasionally, you may want to get a connection to a database without using the properties the connector was configured with.
 For example, after initially building the connector to enforce foreign key constraints, you may want to get a connection with foreign key constraints not enforced, in order to drop and recreate a table.
 To do so, call `getUnsharedConnection`:
 ```java
 try (Connection conn = connector.getUnsharedConnection("example.db")) {
 	// This connection is unique, unshared, and subject